asiqur-rahman/project-personal-meeting/docs/ngrok.md

-## MiroTalk P2P - Ngrok
+## BrainTechSolution P2P - Ngrok

-If you want to expose MiroTalk P2P from your `Local PC` to outside in `HTTPS`, you need to do 1 thing
+If you want to expose BrainTechSolution P2P from your `Local PC` to outside in `HTTPS`, you need to do 1 thing

 Edit the Ngrok part on `.env` file